rskwan/rskwan.github.io/research/index.md

 ---

-Currently, I am focused on machine learning and computational statistics, and especially their applications in biology, cognitive science, and neuroscience.
+Currently, I am focused on machine learning and computational statistics, especially their applications in biology and neuroscience.

 ## Projects (under construction)